 Here are 5 signs that one may be enabling addiction and substance abuse.

-The initial signs of addiction often manifest as symptoms of other mental health disorders such as isolating oneself from friends and family and losing interests in work or hobbies.
+The initial signs of addiction often manifest as symptoms of other mental health disorders such as isolating oneself from friends and family and losing interest in work or hobbies.
 Loved ones will often ignore these symptoms and write them off as a passing phase caused by someone feeling “down”.

 As the addicts’ disease progress, their symptoms evolve from a decrease in time spent with family and friends into outright avoidance or rejection of the community they once dedicated themselves to.